Collective contributions to polarization in political voting: Discussion

 \matmethods{ \textbf{Data}

-In total, each session comprises approximately $R\sim10^3$ roll-call votes, of which each Senator will on average vote in ${ \sim}950$.
-After data cleaning and removal of transient Senators who served temporarily due to special elections, we retain $94.2\%$ of Senators' votes.
-Roll-call votes suffer from selection biases and procedural rules which can complicate the interpretation of some behaviors, limitations which are well known in the literature \cite{robertsStatisticalAnalysis2007}.
+We combine data from the VoteView project and the congress-legislators project on Github (\url{https://github.com/unitedstates/congress-legislators}).
+We only keep the set of senators who have participated in the maximum number of roll-call votes of any other, which removes transient Senators including those who served temporarily due to special elections.
+This retains about $94\%$ of all roll-call votes cast and 97-100 senators in the congressional session of interest except in the \session{104}, \session{111}, and \session{115} with 96, 91, and 96 senators, respectively.
+While we focus on roll-call votes because they tally votes by individual, they suffer from selection biases and procedural rules which can complicate the interpretation of some behaviors, limitations which are well noted in the literature \cite{robertsStatisticalAnalysis2007}.
 We do not explicitly consider the voters' absences in our model, however, absences can occur with a non-negligible probability in our dataset: the average Senator will be absent for 5-10\% of Senate roll-call votes.
-When testing the distribution of winning margin $p(k)$, we use exactly the pattern of absences that are seen in the data to insert absences into the posterior sample.
+When testing the distribution of winning margin $p(k)$, we use exactly the pattern of absences that are seen in the data to insert absences into the posterior sample, or the assumption that the pattern of absences is independent of the votes.

 \textbf{Sampling from the posterior}